DIAA pitches condensed 2020 high school sports season - Delaware State News

 “We’re still learning about what’s the best way to balance the mitigation of risk and being as free as we can,” Ms. Carr said.
 “We’re also learning what mitigation is really critical and vital, and what we can maybe loosen up on.”

-Board member Jeremy Jeanne said while football and wrestling are up in the air, the current agreed upon proposal will hopefully guarantee a season for numerous athletes.
+Board member Jeremy Jeanne said while football and wrestling are up in the air, the proposal agreed upon Thursday will hopefully guarantee a season for numerous athletes.
 The DIAA canceled all spring sports this past season due to COVID-19 and no high school games have been played since March 9 before the basketball postseason was canceled.

 “If we can’t save all sports,” Mr. Jeanne said, “we’d want to save some.”